 Our Mission Expands Thanks to Generous Donors

 That’s where the Genacross Lutheran Services Foundation comes in.
 The Foundation is responsible for helping donors who would like to join in the Genacross mission — whether through a single, one-time gift; a recurring monthly gift; or a planned estate gift.
-We ensure that all gifts are used for their intended purpose and provide a point of contact for donors who would like to see the difference their gifts have made.
+The Foundation ensures that all gifts are used for their intended purpose and provide a point of contact for donors who would like to see the difference their gifts have made.

-We invite you to consider donating to the mission of Genacross and helping to ensure the continued legacy of superior, compassionate care for which we are known.
+I invite you to consider donating to the mission of Genacross and helping to ensure the continued legacy of superior, compassionate care for which Genacross is known.
+Thanks for your consideration.

 For more information:

 People give to Genacross for a variety of reasons and every donor has a story:

 “… I want to thank you for all the help that you have given my daughter.
 The staff always took care of her and made her feel better about herself. … She is happy now … she has learned many things that will help her through life.”

 “I feel an obligation to give back to Genacross after all the wonderful care I received.
 They gave me my life back.
 I didn’t think I would ever be independent again after my surgery … the staff truly cared about me and my recovery.
 I recovered much quicker than I or my doctors thought I would, and I was able to go home early. …”